MarcRocca6/InstagramScheduler/README.md

 This module deals with retrieving and passing information to the Later.com API.
 Later.com is a social media management tool that allows you to schedule posts across platforms such as Instagram and Facebook.

-Interactions with the Later.com API are performed using HTTP requests and Browser Automation through the use of the python module Selenium.
+Interactions with the [Later.com](https://later.com/) API are performed using HTTP requests and Browser Automation through the use of the python module Selenium.
+[Later.com](https://later.com/) was used to schedule Instagram posts because convention methods such as browser automation and HTTP requests have a high chance of being detected by Instagram which could likely lead to your account being [shadowbanned](https://later.com/blog/instagram-shadowban)

 ### File Structure